d2l-ai/d2l-vi/chapter_multilayer-perceptrons/environment_vn.md

 ## A Taxonomy of Learning Problems
 -->

-## Phân loại các bài toán phương pháp học
+## Sự phân loại của Quá trình học Các bài toán

 <!--
 Armed with knowledge about how to deal with changes in $p(x)$ and in $P(y \mid x)$, we can now consider some other aspects of machine learning problems formulation.
 -->

-Được trang bị kiến thức về cách xử lý các thay đổi trong $p(x)$ và $P(y \mid x)$, giờ đây ta có thể xem xét một số khía cạnh khác của việc xây dựng các bài toán học trong học máy
+Ta đã được trang bị kiến thức về cách xử lý các thay đổi trong $p(x)$ và $P(y \mid x)$, giờ đây ta có thể xem xét một số khía cạnh khác của sự hình thành các bài toán trong học máy.

 <!--
 * **Batch Learning.** Here we have access to training data and labels $\{(x_1, y_1), \ldots, (x_n, y_n)\}$, which we use to train a network $f(x, w)$.